Getting Ready to Go

 - From Narita International Airport or Haneda Airport: an hour by train from Narita to Tokyo and about 20 minutes by train from Haneda to Tokyo.
 See above for times from Tokyo to Nagoya.
 Alternatively an internal flight to Chubu Centrair International Airport takes about an hour and a half from Narita or Haneda airports.

-You will need to take some Japanese yen in cash with you on the tour.
-Debit cards and credit cards are not universally accepted methods of payment like they are in Australia and you will find that only a small minority of ATMs will accept your card, even in the heart of Tokyo.
+You need to take some Japanese yen in cash with you on the tour.
+Debit cards and credit cards are not universally accepted methods of payment in Japan, particularly in regional areas, as they are in many countries.

 Japan has a decentralised banking system with many small or regional banks.
-As we’ve noted above, even in the cities, you will not be able to access cash from any ATM as we can in Australia.
-ATMs which accept Australian cards can usually be found at post offices or 7/11 stores.
-Australian tourists quickly become experts in locating the nearest post office or 7/11.
+Even in large cities, you will not be able to access cash from any ATM.
+ATMs which accept foreign cards can usually be found at post offices or convenience stores such as 7-Eleven stores.
+Foreign tourists quickly become experts in locating the nearest post office or convenience store.

-ATM access is particularly limited along the walk and there will be no opportunity to exchange Australian dollars for yen.
+ATM access is limited along the walk and there will be no opportunity to exchange foreign currency for yen.